Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

     - Some advantages to PLA plus is it is stronger, has higher heat resistance, and can achieve a polished finish easier when compared to basic PLA.
 [12]
     - Some disadvantages to PLA plus is it takes longer to print, it is a harder to print with, and is more expensive when compared to basic PLA.
 [12]

-Our design needs a case that will encase and protect all other subsystems.  **This needs more added to it** Due to the design considerations we will be pursuing **Ask the team which type of PLA would be best** for our fan diagnostic tool.
+Our design needs a case that will encase and protect all other subsystems.
+Due to the design considerations we will be pursuing PLA+ for our fan diagnostic tool.

 # High Level Solution